sifesch/continous_control/README.md

 pip install .
 ```

-4. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment.
+4. (Optional, in case new Python Notebooks are created) Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment.
 ```bash
 python -m ipykernel install --user --name drlnd --display-name "drlnd"
 ```

-5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+5. (Optional, in case new Python Notebooks are created) Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

 ### Getting the Reacher Environment